urbit/docs/tutorials/arvo/ames.md

 ### Packeting

 When Ames has a message to be sent it must first determine how many packets are required to send the message.
-To do this, it first `+jam`s (serializes) the message, producing an atom.
+To do this, it first `+jam`s the message, producing an atom.
 Ames checks how large the atom is, and if it is bigger than a kilobyte it will split it into packets whose payloads are 1 kB or less.
 It then numbers each one - this is message 17, packet 12, this is message 17, packet 13, etc, so that when the receiver receives these packets it knows which number they are.
 Finally it encrypts each individual packet and enqueues them to be sent along their stated flow.
-Encryption is the last step to happen before a packet is sent, since the receivers keys could potentially change in the time between when

 Network packets aren't always received in order, so this numbering is important for reconstruction, and also pakcets may get lost.
 So Ames does transmission